LucaPetrescu/stackverflow-backend/README.md

 ## Deploying the application

+My whole solution uses docker compose in order to start containers.
+You can see that all of the services required are present in the `docker-compose` file.
+Each of the developed services has it's own `Dockerfile`.

 For deploying the application, I will personally choose GCP with Google Compute Engine.

 ## References

 1. Evan King, Stefan Mai @ Hellointerview.com
 2. Alex Xu, System Design Interview Volume 1 & Volume 2
+3. Martin Kleppmann, Designing Data-Intensive Applications